-The format of the defense must be agreed upon by graduate students and their supervisory committees, but they normally involve an oral presentation of the research by the student, time for questions from the public audience, time for questions from the supervisory committee (after the public audience has been excused), and time for the supervisory committee to discuss and determine the outcome of the defense (after the student has been excused).
+The format of the defense must be agreed upon by graduate students and their supervisory committees, but it normally involves an oral presentation of the research by the student, time for questions from the public audience, time for questions from the supervisory committee (after the public audience has been excused), and time for the supervisory committee to discuss and determine the outcome of the defense (after the student has been excused).
 Any decision concerning the defense must be agreed to by a majority of the members of the supervisory committee.
 Absentee voting is not permitted.
 Thus, for example, if only three of the five members can be present (either in person or via phone or some other mode of telecommunication), the defense can proceed, but for any decision to be arrived at, all three members will have to agree.
 Normally, the student learns the outcome of the defense immediately following the supervisory committee's discussion.

-Scheduling the Dissertation Defense: The student is responsible for the following: (a) scheduling the defense at a time that allows a majority of the supervisory committee members to be present, (b) reserving a room where the defense will be held or setting up a Zoom meeting, (c) reserving necessary equipment from Instructional Media Services (IMS), (d) ensuring that the appropriate arrangements have been made to allow external supervisory committee members to participate in case they cannot be physically present, and (e) sending the date/time, location, thesis title, and abstract to the Administrative Assistant.
+Scheduling the Dissertation Defense: The student is responsible for the following: (a) scheduling the defense at a time that allows a majority of the supervisory committee members to be present, (b) reserving a room where the defense will be held or setting up a Zoom meeting, (c) ensuring that the appropriate arrangements have been made to allow external supervisory committee members to participate in case they cannot be physically present, and (d) sending the date/time, location, thesis title, and abstract to the Administrative Assistant or the appropriate designated staff.
 Students should email linguistics@utah.edu to reserve a room for your defense.
-Students can reserve equipment with Teaching and Learning Technologies.
 E-copies of the dissertation must be made available to the members of the supervisory committee no less than two weeks prior to the scheduled defense.